s-appleby/s-appleby/README.md

 ## Hi there 👋 I'm Scott

 - 🔭 Postdoctoral fellow at Cal Poly San Luis Obispo (Bean Lab)
-- 👨‍🏫 Teaching BIO 590 (Ecological Informatics Seminar) & BIO 327 (Wildlife Ecology) this year.
+- 👨‍🏫 Teaching BIO 590 (Ecological Informatics Seminar) & BIO 327 (Wildlife Ecology)
-- 🌱 I’m currently working to integrate GitHub into my teaching.
+- 🌱 I’m currently working to integrate GitHub into my courses

 <!--
 **s-appleby/s-appleby** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.